EHB-TI/web-app-acces-denied/README.md

 https://

-* Protection against version control - illegal github access and then modify our code
+* Protection against version control - illegal Github access and then modify our code
 * Protection against changing hosted version of the website - manual action required
-* Principle of least priveleges
+* Principle of least privileges
-* Separation of privileges - not all developers have same privileges
+* Separation of privileges - not all developers have the same privileges
-* Protected branches on github
+* Protected branches on Github

-*minimally, this section contains a public URL of the app.
-A description of how your software is deployed is a bonus.
-Do you do this manually, or did you manage to automate?
-Have you taken into account the security of your deployment process?*

 # *More information?*

-*You can find in on repository many other readme files that contains specific information about our code, security principle  and services we used.*
+*You can find in on repository many other readme files that contain specific information about our code, security principle, and services we used.*

-If you have any other question, please feel free to contact us.
+If you have any other questions, please feel free to contact us.